A PRIVATE-PUBLIC PARTNERSHIP AGAINST HEALTH CARE FRAUD

-In the first half of our webinar, hear from a panel of HHS-OIG on some of the most successful initiatives of the past year and examine priorities for the coming year.
-The panel will address key topics including Medicare Part C investigations, Health Resources and Services Administration/Pandemic Related fraud, Opioid/Prescription Drug cases, and Public/Private Partnership.
+In the second part of our webinar, hear from a panel of HHS-OIG on some of the most successful initiatives of the past year and examine priorities for the coming year.
+The panel will address key schemes from 2023 including DME and genetics testing, the Part D pharmacy fraud program, and the role of electronic health records in opioid diversion.
 Participants will hear investigative efforts, effective techniques, outstanding achievements and to better understand public sector goals and the intersection with private sector insurers and other law enforcement partners.

 Webinar programs are most appropriate for beginning and mid-career analysts, investigators, consultants, and law enforcement agents working in the health care anti-fraud industry.

 As a level II, or intermediate program, some investigative / health care / coding expertise is assumed.
 Training content is focused on the detection and investigative processes, using case examples to highlight strategy and techniques.

 There are no pre-requisite requirements to attend webinar programs.

 All webinars are approved by: NHCAA for 2 CPEs

 Participants earn 1 Continuing Professional Education (CPE) hours applicable to the training requirements for the Accredited Health Care Fraud Investigator (AHFI®) designation.